ronihcohen/script.quasar.dummy/README.md

 ```python
 provider.register(search, search_movie, search_episode)
 ```
-Registers your search methods to Pulsar.
+Registers your search methods to Quasar.
 They can be either methods, or `None`.

 - `search (func or None)` the generic search function
 - `search_movie (func or None)` the search function for movies